hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 ### FCRT DarkArmour (R)

 DarkArmour (see below), an FCRT defence layer plated only a few femtometers thick, make it hard to destroy an FCRT, even if not FFG protected.
 A successful attack requires shooting under the layers of plates for having even a remote chance of destroying the FCRT.

-## Darkmaterial, Greymaterial and Lightmaterial (U)

-Darkmaterial is a very rare substance, fought for by many.
-Grey and Lightmaterial are chemically identical to Darkmaterial, but have different purposes.

-### Darkfighters, Greyfighters and Lightfighters

-The most famous use of this substance is to build practically indestructible fighters.
-The only known way to destroy these ships is to slam them, at almost infinite speed, into a Force Field Gel.
-This is also how the fighters are made.
-The material needs to be shaped into a fighter by slamming small Force Field Gel balls into the machine at the necessary speed and precision.
-This is why the little Force Field Gel that other planets obtain is saved, should they find some Darkmaterial.
-The process is the most expensive one known in the entire multiverse, which is why there are only a few dozen of them, though they are increasing in number.
-Therefore, these ships are, in a way, the atomic bombs of the multiverse.

 ## Weaponry